theerudito/API-REST-PYTHON-DJANGO-MYSQL/README.md

 STEP 2.- install django

-STEP 3.- create a project with command django-admin startproject mysite
+STEP 3.- create a project with command python django-admin startproject mysite

-STEP 4.- create a new folder with command django-admin startapp app
+STEP 4.- create a new folder with command python manage.py startapp app

 STEP 5.- configure the proyect in settings.py